GraceInAuburn/ninja-announcements/readme.txt

 Tested up to: 3.0
 Stable tag: 1.0

-This plugin lets you create announcements that are displayed in various places of your WordPress installation.
+This plugin lets you create announcements (text and/or media) that are displayed in various places of your WordPress installation.

 == Description ==